Golf Glove Buyers Guide 2025

 Time to Replace

 A golf glove’s life depends on more than simply proper maintenance.
 It also depends on how often it is used.
-Obviously, the more something is used, the faster it wears out.
+The more something is used, the faster it wears out.
 Its life is also dependent on how tightly it is worn and how tightly the golfer grips his/her club.
 Many golfers use several different gloves during a game.

 To see fantastic product reviews and the latest golf equipment, visit our YouTube Channel, where resident golf professional Mark Crossfield highlights the best in golf.